Military education benefits

 Military members and federal financial aid

-You will need to complete a Free Application for Federal Student Aid, but before you do this, you should review information concerning military members and federal finanical aid.
+You will need to complete a Free Application for Federal Student Aid, but before you do this, you should review information concerning military members and federal financial aid.
 The FAFSA form will help to determine your eligibility for grant, loan, work study and scholarships.

 Remember that all veterans and service members should apply for financial aid for college even if you earned service-related higher education benefits.
 If you meet eligibility requirements, you may concurrently receive federal financial aid and military education benefits.
 Contact your campus financial aid office for more information.